TACC

 Funded Projects: Innovation in Action

-The pilot funded several projects that reflect the breadth of its vision:
+The pilot funded six projects that reflect the breadth of its vision:

 Equitable Healthcare for Autistic People